rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 {% include _toc.html %}

-This is a hands-on tutorial with commentary along the way.
+This is a hands-on "deep dive" tutorial with commentary along the way, arranged in a sequence to make this complex material easier to understand quickly.
-This is different than other blogs in the sequence of presentation.

 ## Terminology background